REDCAT: History

+Initial Criticism

-In the 2002 architecture book Gehry: The City and Music, Jeremy Gilbert-Rolfe, a former faculty member at CalArts, describes REDCAT as a performance space located within the parking-lot structure of the Walt Disney Concert Hall.
-Gilbert-Rolfe notes that REDCAT's exterior stone appearance makes it visually distinct from the metallic exterior of the Walt Disney Concert Hall complex.
+In the 2002 architecture book Gehry: The City and Music, Jeremy Gilbert-Rolfe, a former faculty member at CalArts, describes REDCAT as a performance space located within the Walt Disney Concert Hall.
+Gilbert-Rolfe notes that REDCAT's exterior stone appearance and orientation towards the back of the building makes it visually distinct from the metallic exterior of the Walt Disney Concert Hall complex.
 He uses this comparison to illustrate the social divide between artists performing at REDCAT versus those performing at the Walt Disney Concert Hall.
-Gilbert-Rolfe suggests that REDCAT can be seen as an entry-level venue for aspiring artistic professionals looking to perform at more well-known venues like the Walt Disney Concert Hall.
-It is worth noting that Gilbert-Rolfe's analysis was published prior to REDCAT's inaugural season in the fall of 2003.
+Gilbert-Rolfe suggests that REDCAT can be seen pejoratively as an "entry-level" venue for aspiring artistic professionals looking to perform at more well-known venues like the Walt Disney Concert Hall.
+Gilbert-Rolfe's analysis was published prior to REDCAT's inaugural season in the fall of 2003.
+With the arrival of the Broad Museum, and the subsequent Grand Avenue Arts/Bunker Hill station of the LA Metro, REDCAT now occupies a "front door" to the entire Bunker Hill Arts area for those arriving via public transit.

-In 2007, Los Angeles-based art critic Edward Goldman found himself driving by REDCAT and decided to see if there was an exhibition on display.
+In 2007, Los Angeles–based art critic Edward Goldman found himself driving by REDCAT and decided to see if there was an exhibition on display.
 Upon arrival, he noticed that the gallery did not use banners to announce their shows.
 Despite this, he took a chance and entered the galley.
 As the only person in the gallery, he noticed the art exhibit’s attendant appearing ambivalent to him as he entered the gallery.
 Noticing an exhibit on display, Goldman found the installation Falha (Failure) by Brazilian artist Renata Lucas to be austere, and there were no labels or wall text to explain the artwork.
 Uncertain if visitors were supposed to engage with the artwork, Goldman took a risk and walked across the plywood sheets (contents of the artist’s exhibit).
-Luckily, he discovered a pamphlet with an essay about the artist, but it was written in dense, inaccessible jargon, as he described it to be “favored by ArtForum magazine and the CalArts in-crowd”.
+Luckily, he discovered a pamphlet with an essay about the artist, but it was written in dense, inaccessible jargon, as he described it to be “favored by Artforum magazine and the CalArts in-crowd”.
 Seeking clarity, he asked the young attendant for help, who explained that Lucas wanted visitors to have a hands-on experience with her artwork.
 Despite this, Goldman determined that the exhibition's curator Clara Kim did not clearly communicate this intention to the public.
 Afterwards, Goldman left the exhibition with the impression of feeling like an “uninvited guest crashing the party”.
 In a 2013 TEDTalk, Goldman disclosed that WDCH's architect Gehry was the first art professional he met in Los Angeles when he initially immigrated to the United States.

-The performances at REDCAT are funded and presented in part by The REDCAT Council.
-Current council members include: Diane Levine (Chair), Edgar D. Arceneaux, Joseph M. Cohen, Rita Cohen, Neda Disney, Tim Disney, Fariba Ghaffari, Richard J. Grad, R. Stephen Maguire, Antonio Mejias-Rentas, Seth Polen, Kevin Ratner, Abby Sher, Michael Skloff, Alex Westerman, Adele Yellin and Ravi Rajan, (President, CalArts).